ITfoxtec/FoxIDs/docs/deployment.md

    - If configured on App Services: add the custom primary domains in Azure portal on the FoxIDs App Service and the FoxIDs Control App Service production slot under the `Custom domains` tab by clicking the `Add custom domain` link.
    - If configured on reverse proxy: the custom primary domains are exposed through the [reverse proxy](reverse-proxy.md).

+3) Then configure the FoxIDs service sites new primary custom domains in the FoxIDs App Service under the `Configuration` tab and `Applications settings` sub tab:

+   - The setting `Settings:FoxIDsEndpoint` is changed to the FoxIDs service sites new primary custom domain.

-3) Then configure the FoxIDs service and FoxIDs Control sites new primary custom domains in the FoxIDs Control App Service under the `Configuration` tab and `Applications settings` sub tab:
+4) And configure the FoxIDs service and FoxIDs Control sites new primary custom domains in the FoxIDs Control App Service under the `Configuration` tab and `Applications settings` sub tab:

    - The setting `Settings:FoxIDsEndpoint` is changed to the FoxIDs service sites new primary custom domain.
    - The setting `Settings:FoxIDsControlEndpoint` is changed to the FoxIDs Control sites new primary custom domain.